Hifumi1337/Gotta-Catch-em-All-Room/README.md

 I now have a blog where I post all of my write-ups, updates, and interesting topics.

-You can find the URL for this writeup here: https://blog.hifumi1337.io/gotta-catchem-all-writeup/
+You can find the URL for this writeup here: https://blog.azazelm3dj3d.com/gotta-catchem-all-writeup/

 ## Description

 This room is based on the original Pokemon series.
 Can you obtain all the Pokemon in this room?

-If you came across this from somewhere other then TryHackme, view my room here: https://tryhackme.com/room/pokemon
+If you came across this from somewhere other than TryHackme, view my room here: https://tryhackme.com/room/pokemon

 ## Question 1

-Run Nmap to search open ports
+Run Nmap to search for open ports

 ```
 nmap -sC -sV -Pn {Machine-IP}